KarthikGangadhar/pycricapi/README.md

 >>> criapi.playerStats(params)
 {u'profile': u"\n\nSachin Tendulkar has been the most complete batsman of his time, the most prolific runmaker of all time, and arguably the biggest cricket icon the game has ...}
 ```

+#### Fantasy API are billable since they're designed to help you generate income by running Fantasy Cricket portals. ####
+Each hit is 1 credit.
+You get 250 credits free.
+Deducted from your prepaid account.

 #### fantasySquad

 ```